 Using our Port Checker Tool, you will need to check if port 25565 is open for both TCP and UDP.
 Follow the steps listed on our Port Checker Help Page.
 If these ports are not open, you are likely behind a device that has NAT or a firewall.
 You will need to forward these ports to the computer hosting the Minecraft server software.

 Why do I need to forward my ports to host a Minecraft game server?

-Port forwarding is necessary, so that other people can connect directly to your computer.
-If you don't forward your ports, those connections will reach your Internet router, which won't know where to direct the game traffic.
+Port forwarding is necessary in order to allow other people to connect directly to your computer.
+If you don't forward your ports, those connections will be rejected by your router, which won't know where to direct the game traffic.